 For Marsden House, Arena Village, Kirkstall Brewery, Sugarwell Court, Woodhouse Flats and Carnegie Village rent instalments will be made by direct debit in October 2019 (40%), January 2020 (30%) and April 2020 (30%).

 All accommodation is fully furnished.
-Please click here to find a full inventory of what will be provided in your flat.
+View more on the inventory of what will be provided in your flat

 Included in the Rent